Week 3 in November - FREE Lesson Plans

 I use these three pronged folders and page protectors.

-You can do the same thing with your guided reading fluency passages as well.
+You can do the same thing with your monthly themed guided reading fluency passages as well.

 I outline my guided reading routine HERE on our rock star reader homepage.